sl2883/arvr-1/README.md

 **Work Summary**

-[Write a short summary of your approach to this assignment and list the main challenges you faced]
+[Write a short summary of your approach to this assignment and list the main challenges you faced] Challenges ->
+1. Figuring out key unity functions and identifying which settings need to be on/off for different events
+2. Figuring out how to move platforms without the player falling
+3. The script wasn't refreshed at times, stuggled with that.
+4. Overall learning of C# and unity interface

 **Final Five**